ChronoSheets/ChronoSheets-Ruby-Client/docs/ProjectsApi.md

 api_instance = ChronoSheetsAPI::ProjectsApi.new

-request = ChronoSheetsAPI::CSInsertProjectRequest.new # CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create
+request = ChronoSheetsAPI::CSInsertProjectRequest.new # CSInsertProjectRequest | An Insert Project Request object containing values for the new Project to create.
+Make sure to specify a correct Client Id - this will be used to attach the new project under that client.

 x_chronosheets_auth = "x_chronosheets_auth_example" # String | The ChronoSheets Auth Token